symfony/symfony-docs/best_practices/security.rst

 Security
 ========

-Authentication and Firewalls (i.e. Getting the User's Credentials)
+Authentication and Firewalls (e.g. Getting the User's Credentials)
 ------------------------------------------------------------------

 You can configure Symfony to authenticate your users using any method you